 10 years later we still follow the elimination diet, our children (3 now) now tolerate all salicylates and we only cut out the 'very high' amines and glutamates.
 Dairy is also an issue for 2 of them and i have just joined that group.
-Our youngest has always been on the elimination diet and has never had the array of confectionary most of her peers have, but this does not faze her at all.
+Our youngest was on the elimination diet since birth and has never had the array of confectionary most of her peers have, but this does not faze her at all.
 She is the sweetest, calmest, most confident child and I only wish my other 2 children could have experienced this from the birth too.
 My 16 year old has improved dramatically and is now leading a less 'stressed' life and achieving her goals, thriving academically and in her drama.
 We've learnt over the years, sometimes intentionally, at times not, what food/s set her off.
 She knows when she's eaten too much of one of the chemical groups (usually glutamates) as she doesn't 'feel right' and is usually on the toilet within 30 minutes with severe diarrhoea 'dumping syndrome', her body's way of saying, get rid of that NOW.
 Most importantly, we have continued over the years to continually challenge and broaden her range of foods so that she is now at the point where she can eat out, at friends and restaurants....and school camps, without having to pack her own food.
 Our other 2 aren't quite there yet, but as they grow (and get through puberty) they will also be able to eat more broadly.

 It is also worth mentioning that the diet was also beneficial to my husband and I, our stress levels reduced, we were less temperamental, his rosacea gone and my gut function had improved (less diarrhoea and less illnesses).
 Looking further into our family history lies anxiety, depression, hyperactivity, ADHD, severe gut reactions to pork (especially the crackling), uninhibited behaviour and ongoing IBS.
 Our children copped it from both sides of the family, so really, they didn't have much choice.